 With excellent accuracy, connectivity, and operational speed, Red Stag scored highly in this category.
 It only lost points for its small warehouse network, which provides plenty of storage capacity but isn’t ideal for strategic distribution.

-Click below to expand on the features that contribute to Red Stag’s score for quality and functionality.
+Here are the factors that contributes to Red Stag’s score for quality and functionality:

 Sellers also have the ability to create and edit products/SKUs, return merchandise authorizations (RMAs), advance ship notices (ASNs), and manual orders.
 Plus, its web-based WMS (Warehouse Management Systems) allows you to see the location of any item or order in Red Stag’s facility in real time.

-Red Stag maintains three warehouses in two general locations: Knoxville, Tennessee, and Salt Lake City, Utah.
+Red Stag maintains three warehouses in two general locations: Knoxville, TN, and Salt Lake City, UT.
 There are no international warehouses at this time.

-The company’s third warehouse launched in Sweetwater, Tennessee, (about 40 miles from Knoxville) earlier this year.
-It brings an additional 4.5 million square feet of space and 3,500 employees to Red Stag’s infrastructure, significantly expanding its capacity.
+The company’s third warehouse launched in Sweetwater, TN, (about 40 miles from Knoxville) last year.
+It brings an additional 4.5 million square feet of space and 3,500 employees to Red Stag’s infrastructure.

 Each client’s inventory can be distributed across the two locations depending on geographical demand.
-Red Stag has plans to open additional fulfillment centers in Los Angeles, California, and Harrisburg, Pennsylvania, although no further progress on those sites has been reported.
+Red Stag has plans to open additional fulfillment centers in Los Angeles, CA, and Harrisburg, PA in the future.

 This small warehouse network isn’t ideal for distribution or expansion, but it achieves two-day ground shipping to 96% of US addresses and three-day ground shipping to 99%.

 Red Stag boasts one of the lowest error rates in the industry—only 0.02%, which breaks down to just one mistake in every 5,000 orders.
 Furthermore, 99.96% of orders ship on time.
-The company has a robust employee incentive program to drive these high levels of accuracy, plus integrated automation to rule out human error in many areas.
+The company uses a strong employee incentive program and integrated automation to ensure these high levels of accuracy.

 Regardless of its accuracy rates, Red Stag offers a 100% guarantee on its services.
 For every mistake it makes, it pays to fully correct the problem plus issues a $50 penalty payment to the client.